phonedotcom/API-SDK-csharp/docs/TrunksApi.md

 <a name="deleteaccounttrunk"></a>
 # **DeleteAccountTrunk**
-> DeleteTrunk DeleteAccountTrunk (int? accountId, int? trunkId)
+> DeleteEntry DeleteAccountTrunk (int? accountId, int? trunkId)

-Delete a trunk from account
+Delete a trunk from account.

-This service deletes a trunk from the account.
-For more on the properties of trunks, see Account Trunks.
+Delete a trunk from account.
+See Account Trunks for more info on the properties.

 ### Example
 ```csharp